sandialabs/sceptre-phenix-docs/src/state-of-health.md

 * `exitOnError`: a boolean representing whether the app should cause the entire experiment deployment to fail if it has any errors.
 The default is `false`.

+* `hostCustomTests`: If present, a map of custom tests to run on the given hosts.

+    * `name`: name of test.
+Used as script name to be sent to the host.

+    * `testScript`: the actual script (can be multiple lines) to be executed using the specified `executor`.

+    * `executor`: the application to execute the `testScript` with (e.g. `bash`, `powershell`).

+    * `testStdout`: a string to look for in STDOUT from the executed script.
+If found, the test passes.
+If not found, it fails.

+    * `testStderr`: a string to look for in STDERR from the executed script.
+If found, the test passes.
+If not found, it fails.

 * `hostListeners`: a map of VMs, each specifying a list of listening ports to check for within the VM.
 If the port can be listening on any interface, the